laneenget/voting-system/Project1/README.md

 Please note that for our final product, many of the methods that are used in tests are private, primarily in IR, CPL, etc. as there is no reason to use them externally.
 This may further affect the tests as the tests were primarily used in development when these methods were not private.
 Please note that if the tests show you an error when you run them it may be due to the method being private now.
 You may be able to change them back to being public if you wish to run a specific test on that method.
+It may be easier to change all private methods to public to avoid going back and forth.
 All test resources (files) may be found in repo-Team18/Project1/VotingSystem/Testing
 If you wish to run the tests, we strongly recommend using IntelliJ.
 We have noticed that different IDEs may set up the classpath, configuration, etc. differently.